Emulator Issues #10514

 Thanks for looking into this, guys!

-#8 Updated by ryanebola16 about 2 years ago
+#8 Updated by ryanebola16 over 2 years ago

 When we get accurate SD timings, options should be added to the INI to make the relevant variable(s) easily editable.
 Mods like BX CSS Expansion v2.0.0.x (http://forums.kc-mm.com/index.php?topic=65113.0) would probably benefit from faster-than-console read/write times.